super7ramp/croiseur/doc/explanation/How-crossword-solvers-work.md

 ### Approach

-Crossword solving is typically a *constraint satisfaction problem (CSP)*: Variables (word slots) must be assigned values (words) satisfying a set of constraints (letters shared by slots).
+Crossword solving is a *constraint satisfaction problem (CSP)*: Variables (word slots) must be assigned values (words) satisfying a set of constraints (letters shared by slots).

 An alternative approach is to consider that the variables are the letter cells, the values are the letters and the constraints are that certain groups of letters must form valid words.